GitHub Localization

 Webhooks → Read and write

-After generating the token, store it securely and add it to PTC.
-PTC ensures the access token has the correct permissions and lets you choose which branches you want it to monitor.
+Store the token securely and add it to PTC.
+It will verify your permissions and prompt you to choose which branches to monitor.

-Once your GitHub is connected to PTC, continue through setup to add languages and project details.
-Note that PTC allows you to use existing translation files from your repo, but it’s best to translate your entire project with PTC for consistency and precision.
+Once your GitHub repository is connected to PTC, continue through setup to add languages and project details.

-After you commit the first translations, PTC continues to monitor your resource files.
-Work on your code as normal and PTC will send you new pull requests when something changes.
+After you merge the first translations, PTC continues to monitor your resource files and will send new pull requests with updated translations whenever changes are detected.

-Go to the Translations tab in PTC to see translations in every language you selected in a neatly organized table.
-From this page, you can make edits or ask PTC to retranslate, such as in cases where translations are longer than the length limit
+Go to the Translations tab in PTC to see translations in every language you selected, organized in a table.
+From this page, you can make edits or ask PTC to retranslate — for example, when translations exceed a length limit

-Then, you can click on Generate MR to send a new pull request with the new translation.
+Click Generate a MR to send a new pull request with the updated translations.

 Easy Connection to Your Repository